 Three days of nonstop fun as a family of three.

 A bustling city with more bike traffic than Amsterdam!
 Copenhagen exceeded my expectations for things to see, food and beverage variety, and being exceptionally kid friendly.
+Exploring with your toddler in Copenhagen will be a cherished memory.

 Getting Downtown from the Airport